jiayuehua/blog/_posts/2018-03-27-string-view-is-a-borrow-type.md

   because, well, it's a reference.

 - `string_view` is assignable: `sv1 = sv2`.
 Assignment has shallow semantics (of course —
-  the viewed strings are immutable), even through comparison `sv1 == sv2` has deep semantics.
+  the viewed strings are immutable), even though comparison `sv1 == sv2` has deep semantics.

 If I were designing `reference_wrapper` and `string_view`, I would have given them no assignment operator at all; this would prevent any confusion about the meaning of assignment, and additionally